hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 annotations_orgDb <- annotations_orgDb[non_duplicates_idx, ]
 ```

 Note that some genes were not annotated.
-Our dataset was created based on the GRCh37/hg19 build of the human genome, and we are annotating with the most recent build.
-It is possible that some of the genes have changed names, so are not present in this version of the database.
+Our dataset was created based on the GRCh38 build of the human genome, using a specific version of Ensembl as our reference.
+It is possible that some of the genes have changed names in between versions (due to updates and patches), so are not present in this version of the database.
 We can check the number of NAs returned:

 ```r
 # Check number of NAs returned